 McDonald’s Canada Comes to the Table After Allergy Backlash

-Food Allergy Canada recently met with McDonald’s Canada CEO and president John Betts and members of his senior team to discuss the fast-food chain’s recent menu changes.
+Food Allergy Canada has met with McDonald’s Canada CEO and president John Betts and members of his senior team to discuss the fast-food chain’s recent menu changes.

-Those changes have resulted in McDonald’s Canada new warning that any of its foods “may contain or come into contact with allergens such as peanuts, tree nuts or other allergens”.
+The changes, announced in January, included McDonald’s Canada issuing new warning that any of its foods “may contain or come into contact with allergens such as peanuts, tree nuts or other allergens”.

 While nothing concrete emerged from the hour-long meeting, Laurie Harada, executive director of the non-profit organization, says it was a “fruitful” discussion.
 “What we agreed on as a starting point is to gain clarity around their allergen statement and processes and discuss how McDonald’s could improve upon their communications,” Harada said.